01 Safari’s History

 Dani – director of the Women’s Retreat program

 In 2017, Safari Surf School once again expanded its horizons by opening up an office and surf program in Panama.
 Currently, our Panama location is run by Cristobal (Trico) Rangel who is one of the biggest characters you will ever meet.
 He is so passionate about surfing and teaching surfing to our Safari guests.
 Our location in Panama is in a quiet town called Playa Venao.
 A small town with everything you’d want to do on a vacation.

 Cristobal ‘Trico’ Rangel – your host with the most in Panama

-In early 2020 as everyone knows… a hideous virus called COVID 19 hit the globe like a right hook from Mike Tyson.
+In early 2020 as everyone knows… a hideous virus called COVID-19 hit the globe like a right hook from Mike Tyson.
 Safari Surf as with most of the travel industry hunkered down for the incredible year that was not.
 As in it was not in business but just trying to stay afloat like everyone else.
-Fortunately we were able to weather the storm with some financial help from uncle Sam.
+Fortunately, we were able to weather the storm with some financial help from Uncle Sam.

 Safari Surf Expanding its Offerings

 In late 2021 Safari Surf made an investment into its future by adding some major activities on offer for Safari guests to take advantage of.
 One was the purchase of our Safari Surf “Adventures” boat named “Vilocity”.
-This 23 foot outboard motor beauty was set up not only for fishing trips but also surf trips exploring the coast to the North and South of our location.
+This 23-foot outboard motor beauty was set up not only for fishing trips but also for surf trips exploring the coast to the North and South of our location.
 We are so excited to have this adventure option for our guests.
-Offering everything from fishing, surfing, snorkeling, inflatable tube rides to sunset tours… we love our boat!
+Offering everything from fishing, surfing, snorkeling, and inflatable tube rides to sunset tours… we love our boat!

 The Safari ‘Vilocity’ boat